jaw42/jaw42.github.com/university/Statistics.md

   test will be statistically significant.
 - Want it to be **non-significant**
 	- p > 0.05
+- Performed before any test that requires normal data.

 ### Levene's Test
 - Equality of Variance.